mlrun/mlrun/docs/install/kubernetes.md

 ### Disabling auto-mount

-Before running any MLRun job that writes to S3 bucket, make sure auto-mount is disabled for it, since by default auto-mount will add S3 configurations that will point at the Minio service (refer to [**Function storage**](../runtimes/function-storage.html) for more details on auto-mount).
+Before running any MLRun job that writes to S3 bucket, make sure auto-mount is disabled for it, since by default auto-mount adds S3 configurations that point at the Minio service (refer to [**Function storage**](../runtimes/function-storage.html) for more details on auto-mount).
 This can be done in one of following ways:

-1. Set the client-side MLRun configuration to disable auto-mount.
-This will disable auto-mount for any function run after this command:
+* Set the client-side MLRun configuration to disable auto-mount.
+This disables auto-mount for any function run after this command:
     ```python
     from mlrun.config import config as mlconf

     mlconf.storage.auto_mount_type = "none"
     ```
-2. If running MLRun from an IDE, the configuration can be overridden using an environment variable.
+* If running MLRun from an IDE, the configuration can be overridden using an environment variable.
 Set the following environment variable for your IDE environment:
     ```python
     MLRUN_STORAGE__AUTO_MOUNT_TYPE = "none"
     ```
-3. Disable auto-mount for a specific function.
+* Disable auto-mount for a specific function.
 This must be done before running the function for the first time:
     ```python
     function.spec.disable_auto_mount = True
     ```